CAUL major publisher negotiations

 The Council of Australasian University Librarians (CAUL) has been working with Universities New Zealand and Universities Australia to re-negotiate the University’s read and publish agreements with Springer Nature, Wiley, Taylor & Francis, and Elsevier.

-CAUL have successfully reached in-principle read-and-publish agreements with Springer Nature and Wiley, covering a three year period.
-This marks a major milestone in the shift toward fair, sustainable and transparent access to research across Australia and Aotearoa New Zealand.
+This represents the final renegotiated agreement with the biggest four international academic journal publication companies and marks a substantial shift toward fair, sustainable and transparent access to research across Australia and Aotearoa New Zealand.

 Agreement Details

-These agreements will commence on 1 January 2026, and they will deliver a 27% increase in open access output across journals published by SpringerNature, Wiley, and Taylor & Francis in 2026.
+These agreements will commence on 1 January 2026, and they will deliver a substantial increase in open access output across journals published by Elsevier, SpringerNature, Wiley, and Taylor & Francis in 2026.
 The agreements include uncapped hybrid and better provisions on gold publishing entitlements.

 SpringerNature